jpniederer/Dev-eryday/_posts/2017-7-23-Weekly-Update-July-16-22.markdown

 On the Next...
 --------
 This week Udacity was running a sale on their nanodegree programs.
-I had been considering taking the [React][react] to get an idea of the quality of instruction, with $200 off I decided it was worth the expense.
+I had been considering taking the [React][react] to get an idea of the quality of instruction for the nanodegrees and to earn a certification.
+With $200 off the content, I decided it was worth the expense to check it out.
 The program seems like an interesting challenge.
 My session will be starting up on July 25 so I will busy with that this week.
 For the first week, I hope to at least get a good start on the initial project.
 A lot of the early stuff will be review, as it's covering the fundamentals of React, but being a part of the learning community and working through the projects will be where much of the value will be found.

 [fun]: https://app.pluralsight.com/library/courses/csharp-applying-functional-principles/table-of-contents
 [core]: https://app.pluralsight.com/library/courses/aspdotnetcore-implementing-securing-api/table-of-contents